UD-IAC: One of 24 IAC's funded by the U.S. Department of Energy

-The University of Dayton Industrial Assessment Center (UD-IAC) is one of 24 IACs funded by the U.S. Department of Energy to conduct free assessments for mid-sized industries.
+The University of Dayton Industrial Assessment Center (UD-IAC) conducts free assessments for mid-sized industries.
 Our reports are independent assessments of your facility’s needs and are not biased by the desire to generate sales or consulting opportunities.

 Your assessment will include

-- a small team of faculty, professional staff and trained students
+- Our team: faculty, professional staff and trained students

-- a visit to your facility for a single day
+- A one-day visit to your facility by our team

-- a report with recommendations for reducing energy, waste and production costs in a personalized report tailored for your facility
+- Recommendations for reducing energy, waste and production costs in a personalized report tailored for your facility

 Since 1981, the UD-IAC has helped over 870 small and medium-sized industries reduce costs and stay competitive.
-Our clients report saving an average of about 6% on their energy costs as a result of our assessments.
+As a result of our assessments, our clients report saving an average of about 6 percent on their energy costs.

 Save Money and Work Cleaner: The No-Charge IAC Program